Buvuma Island: Location

 The chain of islands known as Buvuma Islands consists of more than fifty islands and is located a few kilometres off the northern shores of Lake Victoria, Uganda in the Napoleon Gulf.
 Buvuma is approximately 25 km, by water, south of the major city of Jinja, and around 90 km, south-east of the national capital, Kampala.
-It is part of the wider Buganda region, and was administered as part of Mukono but was recently made into a district of its own by the government of Uganda.
+By ferry, Buvuma is approximately one hour from Kiyindi It is part of the wider Buganda region, and was administered as part of Mukono but was recently made into a district of its own by the government of Uganda.

 Description

 The main island is Buvuma, with a land area of around 200 square-miles (517 km^{2}), and a population of around 20,000.
 It is forested, and is a destination for intrepid bird-watching tourists.
 The forest is being cut and burned to provide three boats a day full of charcoal for the nearby city of Jinja.
 There are twenty-six gazetted Forest Reserves in Buvuma.